lasuomela/carla_vloc_benchmark/README.md

 # Launch terminal multiplexer
 tmux

-# Create a second terminal window into the container using shift-ctrl-b + %
+# Create a second tmux window into the container using 'shift-ctrl-b' + '%'
 # In the first window, start the scenario runner with rviz GUI
 ros2 launch carla_visual_navigation rviz_scenario_runner.launch.py town:='Town01'